Treville, Herefordshire

 Treville is a rural area and former royal forest in the English county of Herefordshire.
 It is near Wormbridge and other small settlements.

 It was a civil parish from 1858 to 2019 and is now within the parish of Kilpeck.
+At the 2001 census (one of the last before the abolition of the parish), Treville had a population of 50.

 Medieval history

 Anciently part of the Welsh-speaking territory of Ergyng, which became Archenfield, Welsh was still being spoken in this part of Herefordshire until at least the 18th century.

 Treville is recorded in the Domesday Book of 1086 as "Triveline", an estate containing two ploughlands.
 Before the Norman Conquest, the land had been held by King Edward and a lord named Alwin; in 1086, the tenant-in-chief was King William, and land was held under him by Cormeilles Abbey in Normandy, Ilbert son of Turold, and Roger of Lacy.
 There were fourteen households, three smallholders, nine villagers, and two others.
 The entry also mentions places called Kingstone, Cusop, and Wapleford.

 In the year 1230, Henry III granted a royal forest of Treville to John of Monmouth.

 In 1320, there was a chantry chapel in the forest of Treville and its control was disputed between Sir Baldwill of Trevville and the Prior of Kilpeck Priory.